 PPS.
 Check out iCAN (Illinois Computing Accelerator for Non-Specialists), a 1-year program for non-computing college graduates.
 A bridge to a career in tech or grad studies.
-Applications for our 4th cohort are open now! http://cs.illinois.edu/ican Subject: Proposal to transform the CS Department into a School of Computing and Data Science From: "Nancy M. Amato" <namato@illinois.edu> Date: 2/19/24, 11:12 PM To: "Ostrosky, Michaelene" <ostrosky@illinois.edu>
+Applications for our 4th cohort are open now! http://cs.illinois.edu/ican

+From: "Nancy M. Amato" <namato@illinois.edu>

+To: "Ostrosky, Michaelene" <ostrosky@illinois.edu>